 The Books of Remembrance

-Two commemorative books containing the names of people whose lives were lost at War are on display at the Spring Garden Road Memorial Library.
-Each November, a new page is turned in each book.
+Three commemorative books containing the names of people whose lives were lost at war are on display at on the fourth floor at Halifax Central Library.
+Each month, a new page is turned in each book.
 For requests to display a specific name or page, please contact the Library.

 The Book of Remembrance commemorates the 1,360 men and women from Halifax County who gave their lives in the Great War.
 Officially dedicated to the City of Halifax along with the War Memorial in the Grand Parade on July 1st, 1929, the book is currently located in a case on the second floor of the library.